Third Spanish Armada: Interceptions and landings

 One Spanish ship dismasted by the storm was captured off the Scilly Isles by an English pinnace.
 Even though it sank on its way to Penzance, the prisoners, including its captain, master, and purser, were brought in and sent to Falmouth.
 Here the English captain reported that the Spanish fleet was some thirty leagues off the Scilly Isles.
 In addition the Spanish prisoners had with them letters and plans on their rendezvous at Falmouth.
-This was the first indication of the Armada off the Cornish shores and immediately the Privy Council met.
+This was the first indication of presence of the Armada off the Cornish shores and immediately the Privy Council met.
 However, the evidence from only one ship was not enough.
-Also, the English fleet had not yet arrived; they could only send orders, pay, and supplies to the fleet in hope that it would return in time.
-The few ships in the area, including the Vanguard, were immediately sent, and the Queen's cousin, the Earl of Ormond, was given command of all military forces in Ireland in case the Spanish ships decided on landfall there.
+Also, the English fleet had not yet arrived.
+They could only send orders, pay, and supplies to the fleet in hope that it would return in time.
+The few ships in the area, including the Vanguard, were immediately sent.
+The Queen's cousin, the Earl of Ormond, was given command of all military forces in Ireland in case the Spanish ships decided on landfall there.
 Elizabeth herself was told of the Spanish fleet on 26 October, two days after opening Parliament.

-The storm had a huge effect on the Spanish fleet; several ships were swept up much further north of Cornwall to the Welsh coast.
+The storm had a huge effect on the Spanish fleet.
+Several ships were swept up much further north of Cornwall to the Welsh coast.
 The Spanish captains then rendezvoused as instructed.
 Three Spanish ships came near Pembrokeshire and headed towards Milford Haven, the secondary objective.
 The forty-ton caravel Nuestra Senora Buenviage was driven ashore by the storm in Milford Haven, where she was captured and then plundered.
 She had gold and silver aboard, and the Welsh militia fought over it, with a man wounded.
-Another vessel was beached near Aberdyfi on 26 October; the 120-ton Bear of Amsterdam.
+Another vessel was beached near Aberdyfi on 26 October, the 120-ton Bear of Amsterdam.
 Poor navigation meant that she had missed Milford Haven but had sailed via the Dyfi Estuary instead.
 They landed men ashore but were ambushed by the Merionethshire Militia having lost two killed and four captured.
 They then retreated back to their ship but were unable to leave due to lack of wind.
 Off Caldey Island, a Spanish treasure ship from Dunkirk had run aground, but disorder among the locals allowed the ship to escape.

 In Cornwall a Spanish force landed 700 elite soldiers on a beach in one of the creeks off the Helford River near Falmouth, and dug in, waiting for reinforcements.
 English militia began to arrive in large numbers (although poorly armed), but the Spanish fleet was still hopelessly dispersed.
-With no hope of reinforcement, the Spanish re-embarked in the dark, after just two days ashore.
+With no hope of reinforcement, the Spanish troops re-embarked in the dark, after just two days ashore.